 At the time of the initial reports of the link between C9orf72 and ALS/FTD, three annotated transcripts of the gene had been described (Fig. 1) [19,20].
 V1 (NM_145005) starts upstream of the hexanucleotide repeat and comprises a shortened first exon (referred to here as Δ1a), subsequently terminating with an extended exon 5 which, by not utilising the intron 5 splice donor site, results in the incorporation of a premature stop codon immediately downstream of the missed splice site.
 V2 (NM_018325) is the predominantly expressed transcript of C9orf72 and comprises the full 11 exons of the gene but starts with an alternative exon 1b that lies downstream of the hexanucleotide repeat.
 V3 (NM_001256054) again incorporates 11 exons but utilises the full-length exon 1a by using an alternative intron 1 splice donor site downstream of that used for Δ1a.

-A notable observation with regards C9orf72 expression is that transcript V2, which starts downstream of the expansion, accounts for the vast majority (92.6%) or all C9orf72 transcripts as determined by ENCODE CAGE-seq data [38].
-Some studies have found levels of V1 to be very low compared to V2 using qRT-PCR sand ddPCR methods [39].
+A notable observation with regards C9orf72 expression is that transcript V2, which starts downstream of the expansion, accounts for the vast majority (92.6%) of all C9orf72 transcripts as determined by ENCODE CAGE-seq data [38].
+Some studies have found levels of V1 to be very low compared to V2 using qRT-PCR and ddPCR methods [39].
 However, different studies have reported similar levels of V1 and V2 using Nanostring counting technology [41].
 Yet other studies have reported a shift to preferential usage of exon 1a over exon 1b in the presence of the repeat expansion [42].
 The cause for this discrepancy in reported isoform abundances remains unclear.
 However, it may partly reflect a limitation in PCR-based mRNA quantification methods that rely on correct transcript splicing, since intron retention of the repeat-containing intron 1 is now known to occur in the presence of the expansion [43].
 Similar findings of intron retention have been seen in myotonic dystrophy type 2 and the prospect of using such splicing features as disease biomarkers has been raised [44].
 An intriguing link can also be made to TDP-43, which is the hallmark protein associated with ALS pathology [12].
 Mislocalisation of TDP-43 from the nucleus to the cytoplasm is seen in the majority of patients with ALS, including C9orf72 cases, and it is known that TDP-43 loss of function tends to lead to the retention of long introns [45].

 In addition to the three commonly described transcripts, at least two other isoforms have been identified that use another alternatively spliced first exon (exon 1c) that lies downstream of exon 1b [46].
 Furthermore, one or more antisense transcripts have been described that arise from the same promoter region as the sense transcripts but where transcription proceeds in the opposite direction.
 Indeed, in the presence of the hexanucleotide expansion, both sense (GGGGCC)n and antisense (CCCCGG)n RNA foci are seen within cell nuclei, confirming that antisense transcription takes place [41,42,47–50].
 The function of the C9orf72 antisense lncRNA is unknown.
 However, a similar antisense transcript has been found in mice (Gm12367) and analysis of comparative genomic alignments points towards a degree of conservation of the region immediately upstream of C9orf72 among eutherian mammals (Fig. 2).